AlaaApuelsoad/MoviesApp/README.md

 ---

+## Postman Collection

+To simplify API testing, a Postman collection is available.
+You can use this collection to test all the endpoints in the MoviesApp.

+### Steps to Import the Collection:
+1. Download the Postman collection from the repository: [MoviesApp Postman Collection](postman/MoviesApp.postman_collection.json).
+2. Open Postman.
+3. Click **Import** and select the downloaded `.json` file.

+Once imported, you'll have access to all the pre-configured requests for the MoviesApp APIs.

+---

 ## Email Functionality

 - Ensure you have provided a valid Gmail account and an App Password in the `application.properties` file.